chulwoopack/chulwoopack.github.io/_news/announcement_6.md

 related_posts: false
 ---

-🎖️ **Research Grant** awarded: USDA National Institute of Food and Agriculture, Women and Minorities in STEM Program.
+🎖️ **Research Grant** awarded: *USDA National Institute of Food and Agriculture*, Women and Minorities in STEM Program.
+Co-PI. $155,310.
+2024-2026.